Gower Street, London: North Gower Street

 North Gower Street, the northern continuation of Gower Street beyond Euston Road, is not accessible from Gower Street at street level for vehicles or pedestrians.
 For pedestrians, the most direct access is via a subway along the concourse of Euston Square station.

 From Euston Road, North Gower Street continues past Drummond Street and then ends, with a footpath continuing north to connect with the Hampstead Road.
 It is lined mostly with Georgian terraced houses now mostly converted into hotels and student accommodation or rebuilt, and council housing.

 The BBC crime drama Sherlock has used 187 North Gower Street, posing as 221B Baker Street, for many external shots of Sherlock Holmes's flat.
 The location is instantly recognisable by the adjacent Speedy's cafe and sandwich shop which is also shown in most external shots in the series.
 The blue plaque for former resident Giuseppe Mazzini, clearly visible on Google Street View, is covered by a fake lamp for filming.

+From 1950 to 1984, physician and civil rights campaigner David Pitt, Baron Pitt of Hampstead, worked as a doctor at 200 North Gower Street, where there is a commemorative plaque in his honour.